 Seek Help from a Qualified Health Professional

 A registered dietitian nutritionist is your best source of reliable and up-to-date food and nutrition information.
-An RDN also can help you determine measurable and achievable goals, as well as a plan to help you achieve them and support along the way.
+An RDN can also help you determine measurable and achievable goals, as well as a plan to help you achieve them and support along the way.